Maintaining Severn Way

 29 volunteers and 11 people from the council were split into 12 teams and carried out the maintenance along the 59 miles of Severn Way, from the Source of the Severn near Llanidloes to the Powys / Shropshire border.

 Volunteers and representatives from Shropshire, Telford & Wrekin and Worcestershire councils also took part in their respective counties and improved over 100 miles of the longest riverside walk in Britain in one day.

 "We managed to mobilise volunteers along the entire length of the Severn Way in Powys and the event was a great success despite the poor weather," said Cllr Aled Davies, Deputy Leader and Cabinet Member for Countryside Services, who also took part on the day.

 "I was very impressed by the level of enthusiasm of the volunteers.
 I would like to thank all of the Powys Countryside Volunteers for their hard work and efforts to help maintain our countryside access and rights of way.

-"Access to our beautiful countryside is vital not just for the health and well-being of our residents and communities, but also for attracting visitors to our county and the economic benefits that brings.
+"Access to our beautiful countryside is vital for the health and well-being of our residents and communities.
+And for attracting visitors to our county and the economic benefits that brings.
 We rely on the support of our volunteers and without it, the county would be far less accessible."